jeffijoe/snicket/README.md

 # Subscriptions

-StreamSource provides a basic Consumer-based Subscription API over individual streams with `subscribeToStream`, as well as a way to subscribe to every stream at once, using `subscribeToAll`.
+Snicket provides a basic Consumer-based Subscription API over individual streams with `subscribeToStream`, as well as a way to subscribe to every stream at once, using `subscribeToAll`.
 Being consumer-based, it is up to you to save the "last seen" checkpoint, and provide it upon starting a subscription.

 `subscribeToStream` uses the stream version as a checkpoint, while `subscribeToAll` uses the global message position.